Trump the nationalist celebrates D-Day's triumph of internationalism

 Reagan speechwriter talks Trump's D-day anniversary addressJune 4, 201905:18

-Steve Bannon, who managed Trump's campaign for president in 2016 and who has tried to rally conservative nationalists in Europe, responded tersely to a question about what distinguishes the nationalism of Germany and Italy 75 years ago from the brand that's more en vogue now.
+Steve Bannon, a former strategist for Trump who has tried to rally conservative nationalists in Europe, responded tersely to a question about what distinguishes the nationalism of Germany and Italy 75 years ago from the brand that's more en vogue now.

 "Bullshit," he wrote in an email.
 "Imperial powers."